matt-kukla/tofn/README.md

 useful for modeling [temporal data](https://arxiv.org/abs/2011.01980).

 Typed ordered fuzzy numbers (TOFNs) are OFNS constructed from functions of a common family or *type*.
-Arithmetic operations between TOFNs are intended to preserve both the type and (fuzzy) set-theoretic properties of their operands.
+Arithmetic operations between TOFNs are intended to preserve both the operands' type and (fuzzy) set-theoretic properties.

 The general theory and construction of TOFNs, along with a discussion of imprecision control, may be found in